 Sreten Manojlović completed his vocal studies at the University of Music and Performing Arts in Vienna, in the class of Sebastian Vittucci.
-Early into his artistic development, he was supported by the Belgrade Baroque Academy and the New Belgrade Opera, led by Predrag Gosta and Marijana Mijanović.
-Through this collaboration, he came into contact with and developped an affinity to-wards 17th and 18th century music.
-He debuted on the operatic stage as Zoroastro in Handel's Or-lando.
-Thereafter, he interpreted such roles as Polypheme in Handel's Acis and Galatea, Caronte and Plutone in Monteverdi's L'Orfeo, as well as the solo part in Mozart's Requiem in D minor.
+Early in his career he was supported by the Belgrade Baroque Academy led by Predrag Gosta and Marijana Mijanović and the New Belgrade Opera.
+This brought him into close contact with and developed an affinity for the music of the 17th and 18th centuries.
+He made his debut on the opera stage as Zoroastro in Handel's Orlando.
+This was followed by roles such as Polypheme in Handel's Acis and Galatea, Caronte and Plutone in Monteverdi's L'Orfeo, and the bass part in Mozart's Requiem in D minor.

-Further guidance and stage experience came through Christoph Ulrich Meier.
-Under his direction, he interpreted such roles as Leone in Handel's Tamerlano, Toante in Handel's Oreste, Conte Alma-viva in Mozart's Le nozze di Figaro, as well as Enrico in a production of Haydn's L'isola disabitata that was nominated for the Austrian Musical Theatre Prize.
-Sreten also took part in two productions with the Vienna Boys Choir - as Tony in G. C. Menotti’s Hilfe, hilfe, die Globolinks!, as well as the title part in G. von Einem’s Der Tulifant, conducted by Caspar Richter.
+Further promotion and stage experience came from Christoph Ulrich Meier.
+Under his baton he interpreted roles such as Leone in Handel's Tamerlano, Toante in Handel's Oreste, Conte Almaviva in Mozart's Le nozze di Figaro, as well as Enrico in a production of Haydn's L'isola disabitata which was nominated for the Austrian Theatre Prize.

-Sreten regularly works with notable conductors such as Arie van Beek, George Petrou, Paul Agnew, Alessandro de Marchi and William Christie.
+Sreten Manojlovic regularly works with renowned conductors such as Arie van Beek, George Petrou, Paul Agnew, Alessandro de Marchi, Benjamin Bayl and William Christie.

-Sreten is supported by the SIAA Foundation and is a prizewinner of the 2020 Cesti Competition.
+Sreten is supported by the SIAA Foundation and is a laureate of the 2020 Cesti Competition.